 When your partner is receiving the ball on a serve, you’ll be standing just outside the non-volley zone line.

-Most of the time, a pickleball player will stand horizontal to the line, facing the opponent.
+Most of the time, a pickleball player will stand horizontally to the line, facing the opponent.

 Rather than just looking forward at your opponents, keep a slight turn in your body and head so that you can help your partner determine if the ball is landing inside or outside of bounds.